Science is for Everyone!

 Sarah Fitts-Romig, has been involved in early childhood education since receiving her Masters from Nazareth College in 1987.
 She specializes in preschool science and has been developing curriculum for GRSLA since 2016.
 In addition to curriculum development, Sarah works part time at the Lincoln Branch Toy Library where she manages a large collection of materials available for families and teachers to borrow with a library card.

-Amiee Vollmer, has degree in art education and has been an educator for 25 years, teaching various age groups from PreK through high school.
+Aimee Vollmer, has degree in art education and has been an educator for 25 years, teaching various age groups from PreK through high school.
 She currently teaches preschool at the Rochester Museum and Science Center where where she has been employed for the past 11 years.
-In her free time Amiee loves to garden, make art and spend time with her daughters.
+In her free time Aimee loves to garden, make art and spend time with her daughters.

 Meet the Developers of Our Curriculum